ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A dog in a red Christmas hat and scarf standing next to a tree with coloured lights and a snowman with a carrot nose.
+poem: |-
-poem: "Waking from a dream of fetch
+  Waking from a dream of fetch
   Milo gave a sleepy stretch.
   His cute black nose started twitching

-  Something’s different he was thinking.
+  Something’s different he was thinking

-  Looking outside, the garden had changed

-  All was white, which looked strange.

-  Distracted by a favourite sound

-  off to the kitchen, he excitedly bound.
+  Distracted by a favourite sound off to the kitchen, he excitedly bound.

-  What was being chopped, chopped, chopped?\
+  What was being chopped, chopped, chopped?
   What was on the wooden block?

-  Oh please, let it be a carrot treat,\

-  one of his favourites, crunchy and sweet.
+  Oh please, let it be a carrot treat, one of his favourites, crunchy and sweet.

-  The back door was open, the air smelt cold,\

-  outside he ventured being quite bold.
+  The back door was open, the air smelt cold outside he rushed being bold.

-  In the garden where he played catch

-  stood a figure with a scarf and a woolly hat.
+  In the garden where he played catch stood a figure with a scarf and a woolly hat.
   And what was that?
-A carrot nose!\
+A carrot nose!
   And his favourite sticks for arms and toes!

-  Milo ran in circles, he let out a bark.\
+  Milo ran in circles, he let out a bark.
   The snowman smiled but did not remark.

-  Called back inside, Milo spied carrots on a plate

-  but it was whisked away, leaving Milo irate.
+  Called back inside, Milo spied carrots on a plate but it was whisked away leaving Milo irate.
   Oh… who was getting his carrot treats?
   All day he was puzzled until he fell asleep.

-  Milo dreamt of carrots raining down\

-  and reluctantly awoke to a snuffling sound.\
+  Milo dreamt of carrots raining down and reluctantly awoke to a snuffling sound.

-  Outside the window, munching carrot treats\

-  were magnificent creatures with hooved feet.
+  Outside the window, munching carrot treats were magnificent creatures with hooved feet.

   Milo was in awe of the reindeer he saw

-  What a sight, on this cold chilly night.\
+  What a sight on this cold chilly night.
+  Their silver bells jingled

-  The sleigh bells jingled, Milo's nose tingled.
+  Milo's nose tingled.
   Feeling content and at peace
   Milo forgot about tasty treats.

-  Milo turned towards his bed\
+  Milo turned towards his bed

-  Where he found Santa dressed in red.
+  and saw a figure dressed in red.

-  Santa smiled and patted Milo's head,\

-  and then with a wink, left in a blink.
+  Santa smiled and patted Milo's head and with a playful wink, he left in a blink.

-  Milo found placed at his feet\
+  Milo found placed at his feet
   The largest, tastiest, carrot treat.

-  \                        "
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-